chrislattman/test-ffi/README.md

 Note: C and C++ are not the only languages that can be called by high-level languages.
 Go and Rust support exporting code in library format.
 This repository contains support for calling functions from libfraction.go and libfraction.rs.

+Surprisingly enough, it's possible to compile Java and C# code into native libraries.
+GraalVM accomplishes this for Java, and an example is located in this repository (the Makefile assumes GraalVM is installed and set as the default Java compiler).
+C# has built-in support for native library compilation.
+Python 3 has unofficial native library support via PyInstaller and there is currently no official support for Node.js native binaries.

 For the WebAssembly example, the print function isn't passed down, but it's made available as a module function.
 To view the results, open http://localhost:8000/webpage.html in a web browser, right click and inspect the page (opens DevTools), and open the console.
 Then refresh the page.